-Unauthorised Leave of Absence is an absence which the College does not consider reasonable and for which a 'leave of absence' request has not been agreed.
+Unauthorised Leave of Absence is an absence which the school does not consider reasonable and for which a 'leave of absence' request has not been agreed.
 This type of absence can lead to the Local Authority using sanctions and/or legal proceedings.
 This includes:

 - Parents/carers keeping children off unnecessarily

 - Truancy before or during the school day

 - Absences which are not explained properly

 - Students who arrive at school after the register has closed

 - Students who have been permitted to stay up late the previous night

 - Shopping

 - Looking after other children

 - Birthdays

-• Day trips and holidays in term time which have not been agreed
+- Day trips and holidays in term time which have not been agreed

-Whilst any child may be absent from college because they are ill, sometimes they can be reluctant to attend school.
-Any problems with regular attendance should be addressed between the College, the parents/carers, and the child.
-If the parent/carer thinks their child is reluctant to attend College, then we will work with that family to understand the root problem.
+Whilst any child may be absent from school because they are ill, sometimes they can be reluctant to attend school.
+Any problems with regular attendance should be addressed between the school, the parents/carers, and the child.
+If the parent/carer thinks their child is reluctant to attend school, then we will work with that family to understand the root problem.

-Persistent Absenteeism (PA)
+Persistent Absenteeism (PA) - When attendance is less than 90%